GenLife/mail-a-tron/README.md

 This project could do with more templates that can be used as boilerplates.
 The welcome template is roughly based on a [free email template pack by Litmus](https://litmus.com/resources/free-responsive-email-templates).

+### mjml

+The mjml project has a more robust set of React components, it would be nice to migrate the current react-html-email library to that one!

 ## Resources
 - [Useful stackoverflow answer about what you can and can't do with css in emails](http://stackoverflow.com/questions/4466439/css-classes-in-email)
 - [Find out if a css property is supported](https://www.campaignmonitor.com/css/)